reinteractive-open/installfest_guides/source/guides/installfest42/admin_and_markdown.md

 Save these changes.

 Since we've made a large change to one of our main controllers now would be a good time to run our entire test suite.
-You'll actually see that everything passes but there's a curious new spec that we didn't create.
+You'll see that everything passes but there's a curious new spec that we didn't create.
 This was generated automatically for you when you installed ActiveAdmin.
 Since there's no functionality in there that we wrote we're going to simply delete the spec.
 On OSX or Linux run `rm spec/models/admin_user_spec.rb` and on Windows run `del spec\models\admin_user_spec.rb`.

 ### Cleaning up and Committing